kelly-gilbert/crazy-cat-lady-boardgame-simulation/README.md

-# Crazy Cat Lady Board Game Simulation
+# The Crazy Cat Lady Game (Board Game) Simulation

-Crazy Cat Lady is a basic spin-and-move board game that follows the life of a feline enthusiast as she visits the park, vet, animal shelter, etc., gaining and losing cats along the way.
-After playing the game with friends, I used Monte Carlo simulation see if our experiences (landing on the same spaces frequently, difficult to finish, etc.) were typical).
+The Crazy Cat Lady Game (Accoutrements LLC, 2013) is a basic spin-and-move board game that follows the life of a feline enthusiast as she visits the park, vet, animal shelter, etc., gaining and losing cats along the way.
+After playing the game with friends, I used Monte Carlo simulation see if our experiences (landing on the same spaces frequently, difficult to finish, etc.) were typical.
 I also wanted to simulate application of some "house rules" to speed up the game.

 [View the game on Amazon here](https://www.amazon.com/Accoutrements-11893-Crazy-Lady-Game/dp/B001J7AIAU)